Ceudan/Coden_Portfolio/README.md

 https://user-images.githubusercontent.com/78922263/173864627-4309b90c-84f0-414c-9db1-d3487fed0a82.mp4

 I averaged 850/900 of the reward required to officially solve the environment.
-By modifing the action space, reward, and thus the learnable relationship, I was able to do this at a much smaller computational expense than other top implememntations.
+By shaping the action space, reward, and thus the learnable relationship, I achieved this score at a much smaller computational expense than other top implememntations.

 # Project 2: Alphanumeric CAPTCHA Solver
 [Article Link](https://github.com/Ceudan/Alphanumeric-CAPTCHA-Solver)